graphiks/Port-Windows-11-XiaoMi-9/guide/install-1.md

 ```

 ##### Formatting data
+> [!WARNING]
+> Please note:
+> Please back up all the data, this step will clear all the data on your phone.
-Format all data in TWRP, or Android will not boot.
+* Format all data in TWRP, or Android will not boot.
-( Go to Wipe > Format data > type yes )
+* Go to Wipe > Format data > type yes

 #### Check if Android still starts
 Just restart the phone, and see if Android still works